The Copper Story

 Raw Copper Designs

-A variety of design Nicola’s designs are for arthritis sufferers, where the copper is left raw without further treatment or varnish.
+A variety of my designs are for arthritis sufferers, where the copper is left raw without further treatment or varnish.
 After the metal has been formed, it needs a good old-fashioned sand to remove scratches and any marring of the metal, then onto the grubby part; a polish with a flexi-shaft tool.
-Using a variety of different polishing pastes to bring the metal to a high lustre shine that is ready for its’ new home.
+Using a variety of different polishing pastes to bring the metal to a high lustre shine that is ready for its' new home.
+For more after care advice in getting the best from your raw copper designs visit this page.